Positive Intermediate Ricci Curvature on Fibre Bundles: Introduction

-Riemannian submersions with totally geodesic fibres are easy to construct.
-By a result of Vilms (\cite{Vi}, see also \cite[9.59]{Be}), fibre bundles can be equipped with such structures under mild conditions.
-This immediately yields:
+Riemannian submersions with totally geodesic fibres, as demanded by the hypotheses of Theorem \ref{main}, are easy to construct.
+By a result of Vilms \cite{Vi} (see also \cite[Theorem~9.59]{Be}), fibre bundles can be equipped with such structures under mild conditions.
+This immediately yields the following.

-\begin{corollaryAlph} Let $M\xrightarrow{\pi}B^q$ be a fibre bundle with fibre $F^p$ and structure group $G$ so that base and fibre are compact.
-Suppose that $B$ admits a metric $\check{g}$ with $Ric_{k_1}>0$ and $F$ admits a $G$-invariant metric $\hat{g}$ with $Ric_{k_2}>0$.
-Then $M$ admits a metric with $Ric_k>0$ for every $k\geq \max\{k_1+p,k_2+q \}$. \end{corollaryAlph}
+\begin{CorollaryAlph} Let $M\xrightarrow{\pi}B^q$ be a fibre bundle with fibre $F^p$ and structure group $G$ so that base and fibre are compact.
+Suppose that $B$ admits a metric $\check{g}$ with ${\rm Ric}_{k_1}>0$ and $F$ admits a $G$-invariant metric $\hat{g}$ with ${\rm Ric}_{k_2}>0$.
+Then $M$ admits a metric with ${\rm Ric}_k>0$ for every $k\geq \max\{k_1+p,k_2+q \}$. \end{CorollaryAlph}